Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 Desember 2025 13.40.49 UTC
+- WIB: Minggu, 14 Desember 2025 14.27.01 UTC
-- WITA: Minggu, 14 Desember 2025 14.40.49 UTC
+- WITA: Minggu, 14 Desember 2025 15.27.01 UTC
-- WIT: Minggu, 14 Desember 2025 15.40.49 UTC
+- WIT: Minggu, 14 Desember 2025 16.27.01 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: technology
+Kategori: success